Osaka Station

 Kokura Station

 Kokura Station is a major transportation hub in the city of Kitakyushu in Fukuoka Prefecture.
 As the northernmost city of Kyushu it acts as a gateway between the islands of Kyushu and Honshu.
-Its best known attractions are Kokura Castle, the Mojiko Retro district with its wooden station built in 1914.
+Its best known attractions are Kokura Castle and the Mojiko Retro district with its wooden station built in 1914.
 Hourly buses run from Kokura Station to Kitakyushu Airport.
-There are also ferry services from Kitakyushu to major cities on the islands of Shikoku and Honshu as well as South Korea.
+There are also domestic ferry services from the Kitakyushu area to destinations such as Osaka, Kobe, Tokushima, Tokyo and Yokosuka.

 Hakata Station